hihu225/hihu225/README.md

 const currentStatus = {
   🧠 brain: "Running on caffeine.js v∞ with philosophy.dll loaded",
-  📚 learning: ["How to adult", "Why CSS breaks for no reason", "The meaning of life", "Why people don't take my advice"], 💭 philosophizing: ["Is debugging just applied philosophy?", "Do semicolons dream of electric sheep?", "Why do people ask for advice they won't take?"], 🎯 goals: [
+  📚 learning: ["How to adult", "Why CSS breaks for no reason", "The meaning of life", "Why people don't take my advice"], 💭 philosophizing: ["Is debugging just applied philosophy?", "Why do people ask for advice they won't take?"], 🎯 goals: [
     "Build something people actually use",
     "Understand why my code works",
     "Convince people I know what I'm doing",
-    "Start a podcast called 'Debugging Hearts & Minds'" ],
-  💕 relationshipAdvice: {
-    success_rate: "Higher than my code's success rate",
-    testimonials: ["He told me to git commit to the relationship" - Anonymous],
-    methodology: "Treat relationships like code - lots of testing, proper documentation, and regular debugging" },
+  ],
   🔮 secretProjects: [
     "███████ - Top Secret",
     "Project X - Coming Soon",
     "Something that will change the world (probably not)" ],
-  🎭 personalityType: "INTJ with a side of chaos and unsolicited life advice", 🌟 funFact: "I write poetry about debugging errors AND give better relationship advice than most therapists", 🔥 hottake: "Your relationship problems are just poorly written algorithms" };
+  🌟 funFact: "If I write for you then you are really close to me."
+};
 ```